Workplace Giving Campaigns can be fun, easy ways to get your employees engaged and excited about the creative community in Kansas City!

 No!
 Payroll deduction is a great way for employees to make a pre-tax contribution, but you don’t have to offer this option in order to conduct a workplace campaign at your company.
 ArtsKC offers many other donation options to make it easy for you and your HR department, including recurring contributions!

-ArtsKC Fund FAQ’s
+ArtsKC Grantmaking FAQ’s

-Is the ArtsKC Fund and endowed fund?
+Is ArtsKC Grantmaking an endowed fund?

 Yes!
 Arts audiences are drawn from both sides of the state line in almost equal numbers, with 52% of the audience members living in Missouri and 48% living Kansas.
 So, ArtsKC grants are awarded to recipients in five counties (Jackson, Johnson, Wyandotte, Clay and Platte) and on both sides of the state line.